esp8266/arduino-esp8266fs-plugin/README.md

 - Unpack the tool into tools directory (the path will look like `<home_dir>/Arduino/tools/ESP8266FS/tool/esp8266fs.jar)`.
 - Restart Arduino IDE.

-On the OS X create the tools directory in ~/Documents/Arduino/ and unpack the files there
+On OS X and Linux based OSs create the tools directory in ~/Documents/Arduino/ and unpack the files there

 ## Usage
 - Open a sketch (or create a new one and save it).